damhiya/Coq-tips/README.md

 `Set Printing Universes.` and `Print Universes.` are useful for debugging universe problems.

 ### Ban `Definition`
-Type defined by `Definition` are not a subject to template polymorphism.
+Types defined by `Definition` are not a subject to template polymorphism.
 Use `Record` instead of `Definition` for defining generic types (i.e. types that quantifies over `Type` universes).
 `Notation` can also be an alternative solution.
 See the follwing example